Full moon in a dream over calm water mirroring silver-gold light at night

 In astrology, the Moon is the unconscious.
 Emotions.
 The maternal principle: nourishment, protection, acceptance.
 The body’s memory.
 What we absorbed in childhood before we learned to speak.
 The Moon does not reason — it feels.
 It does not explain — but responds.
 And precisely for this reason it is so close to us — closer than we sometimes want to admit.

 When the moon appears in a dream — bright, mysterious, magnetic — it is almost always a conversation about your inner world.
 About feelings you have not yet named.
 About the rhythms your soul follows.
-And perhaps right now, reading these lines, something in you responds to this image — something quiet and deep that has long been waiting to be noticed.
+Right now, at this very minute, perhaps something quiet and deep is already rising to the surface in you — something that has long been waiting to be noticed.
 Allow it to speak.

 A full moon.
 Enormous.
 Almost unreal.
 It bathes everything in silver light.
 The night — like day, but different.
 Softer.
 Strange.
 You look at the moon — and something inside reaches toward it.